jbeda/jaw/README.md

       RenderPrimitive to render to HTML Canvas element.
 This is a relatively straightforward translation of the `RenderPlan` to Canvas2D API calls.

+### Thoughts on context and modifiers

+What should we put in the context that is passed down to the nodes during the planning phase?
+Originally I had the transform to the parent along with style (fill/stroke) but I removed that and had that be applied outside of the node rendering.

+The key insight here is that we don't want to create dependency loops.
+A key modifier will be something like "grid" that will take the children and replicate them in a grid.
+Do we do this by calling "plan" on the children multiple times?
+Or by having the modifier the `RenderPlan`?
+Or both?

+Current plan:
+1. Context has no "automatic" data but only that which is explictly set on it by parent nodes.
+1. Modifiers have a method called `createContexts` that takes in the context and returns an array of contexts.
+The children are then called to plan for each context.

+   It is expected that the modifier can create multiple contexts with, say, an index embedded in it at some point.
+Or any other data that it wants children to key off of.
+1. Modifiers then also have a method called `modify`.
+This is provided an array of `RenderPlan`s and returns an array of `RenderPlan`s.
+The input has one rp per context created.
+The modifier can then do whatever it wants with the input.
+It could clone or collapse or position the sub `RenderPlan`s in any way that makes sense.

 ## Technologies to consider

 What are libraries or other technologies that I might want to consider.